GoogleCloudPlatform/gcsfuse/docs/dev_guide.md

 # Dev Guide

-## Adding new features to GCSFuse
+## Contributing to GCSFuse

-**If you're interested in adding a new feature, please open a GitHub issue to discuss your proposal with the GCSFuse team first before making the contribution.**
+**If you're interested in contributing a new feature, enhancement, or bug fix, please open a GitHub issue to discuss your proposal with the GCSFuse team first before making the contribution.** Make sure to describe the use case (what are you trying to solve and why?), and the proposed solution in the GitHub issue.

+**Note:** We make no guarantees that contribution requests are accepted, or will be rolled out as a Generally Available (GA) feature

 Rollout of any new feature should be done in 2 phases: